Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

 $ ls --zero my$'\n'file1 my$'\n'file2 | mmv -0 tr a-z A-Z
 ```

-This is not done yet though!  `mmv` now realizes that we have 2 input files, one
+This is not done yet though!  `mmv` now realises that we have 2 input files, one
 called “my‹newline›file1” and one called “my‹newline›file2”, but it is still
 providing these 2 filenames to a single `tr` process.
 The result of this is
-`tr` providing us with 4 lines of output as it recieved 4 lines of input.
+`tr` providing us with 4 lines of output as it received 4 lines of input.
 This
 in turn gets interpreted by `mmv` as 4 output files which triggers an error as
 we can’t rename 2 files into 4.